mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 - "How do I open a terminal?"
 - "How do I connect to a remote computer?"
 objectives:
-- "Remotely connect to the Caviness Cluster"
+- "Remotely connect to the Caviness cluster"
 keypoints:
-- "Connect to the Caviness Cluster by using SSH: `ssh yourUsername@caviness.hpc.udel.edu`"
+- "Connect to the Caviness cluster by using SSH: `ssh yourUsername@caviness.hpc.udel.edu`"
-- "Connect to the Caviness Cluster by using SSH with X Win (using Xming): `ssh -Y yourUsername@caviness.hpc.udel.edu`"
+- "Connect to the Caviness cluster by using SSH with X Win (using Xming): `ssh -Y yourUsername@caviness.hpc.udel.edu`"
 ---

 ## Opening a Terminal